 It is amazing how many friends, family members, and coworkers have expressed a desire to learn to crochet and just need a willing teacher and a few fun and easy patterns to become passionate crocheters.
 I'm sure you have had a friend or two express a desire to learn the art of crochet as she (or he) admires your latest project.

-My advice: Start with easy and fun projects such as hats, scarves, or bags.
+My advice: Start with fun projects such as easy crochet hats, scarves, or bags.
 Hip to Crochet or Getting Started Crochet, both by Judith L. Swartz, are both a great place to start.
 The stitch illustrations and explanations will help visualize the construction of the stitches and the quick, colorful projects walk the novice crocheter through the fundamentals without being boring.

 Pattern Source: Hip to Crochet 23 Contemporary Projects for Today's Crocheter by Judith Swartz, Interweave Press, 2004

 Donate to a Charity

 Craftivism, or crafting for charity, is an integral part of crochet for many people.
 I am so inspired by the stories you share on Crochet Me, and this year, I want give craftivism a larger role in my crochet goals.
 I think I'll start with hats.
 The Hat Squared (at left) makes a great easy pattern.
 The fact that it is worked in a bulky yarn also means I can crochet one of these warm hats in an evening.
 If you are aiming for this goal, and are worried about fitting it into the rush of life, consider joining or creating a crochet group.
 We are stronger together.

 Pattern Source: Interweave Presents Crocheted Gifts: Irresistible Projects to Make & Give by Kim Werker, Interweave Press, 2009